smak0v/qteam_quest/docs/GAMES.md

 - ```api/games/game_pk/places_status/``` (GET)

-    Returns info about total places count and occupied places count for a game.
+    Returns free places count and occupied places count (by user from request) for a game.

+    Authorization required.
+Add an authorization header ```Authorization: Token <authorization token>```, and you can access the endpoint.

 - ```api/games/game_pk/evaluate_player/``` (POST)